On this page

-This guide spotlights schools in Florida with the best APA-accredited PsyD programs.
-You’ll also learn about online options, application requirements, licensure for psychologists in Florida, and earnings and job demand for PsyD degree-holders in the state.
-Keep reading to get the key information you need to find the Florida PsyD program that’s right for you.
+This guide showcases the best APA-accredited PsyD programs in Florida and provides information on online program options, application requirements, licensure for psychologists in the state, as well as earning potential and job demand for PsyD degree-holders in Florida.
+Read on to get all the information you need to choose the right Florida PsyD program for you.

 Nova Southeastern University